UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/admissions.md

 The UK figure is the sum of the four nations' figures and can only be calculated when all nations' data are available.
-Data are not reported by each nation every day and Scotland have stopped reporting it.
-The definitions are not consistent between the four nations.
-The UK figure will be discontinued shortly, but data for each nation will continue to be made available.
+Data are not reported by each nation every day and Scotland stopped reporting it on 22 July.
+The definitions are not consistent between the four nations - W.  The UK figure can no longer be reported, but data for each nation will continue to be made available.

 #### England